 The program has yet to debut, but it is the spearhead of the Star Wars brand’s foray into live-action television.
 Prior to The Mandalorian, there were some attempts to bring the scope of the film series to the smaller screen.
 There was, of course, 1978’s The Star Wars Holiday Special, a variety show filled with bad decisions.
 It soured Star Wars creator George Lucas on television, though he tried again in the 1980s with two TV movies focused on the Ewoks from Return of the Jedi.
 The reception of the second film, The Battle of Endor, put an end to more live action Star Wars TV projects in the 20th century.

 After the conclusion of the prequel film trilogy in the early 2000s, Lucas envisioned a 100-episode series set in the period between Star Wars: Episode III — Revenge of the Sith and the original Star Wars.
 This never materialized, as he planned to write and film the bulk of the series before it even aired — a giant financial hurdle.
 Then he sold his entire company to Disney, which clearly had designs on an episodic Star Wars series from the get-go.
-The result, a decade or so later, is The Mandalorian, which Star Wars fans got a first look at during D23 Expo in August with the release of the first trailer (above).
+The result, a decade or so later, is The Mandalorian, which Star Wars fans got a first look at during D23 Expo in August with the release of the first trailer (below).

 — Rotten Tomatoes (@RottenTomatoes) August 24, 2019